tradingview/lightweight-charts/website/docs/intro.md

 ## Setting and updating a data

-Once your chart and series are created it's time to set a data to the series.
+Once your chart and series are created it's time to set data to the series.

-Note that regardless of a series type, the API calls are the same for all series types (the type of the data might be different though).
+Note that regardless of the series type, the API calls are the same (the type of the data might be different though).

 ### Setting the data to a series